MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Admin_Delegation.md

 		New-MgDirectoryRole -BodyParameter $ServiceSupportRoleTemplate

-12. To verify the Service Support Administrator role has been enabled, type in the following command and press enter:  <br/>
+12. To verify the Service Support Administrator role has been enabled, type in the following command and press enter.
+This command will display the list of enabled role:  <br/>

 		Get-MgDirectoryRole	<br/>